Politics & International Affairs

 The Department also provides the Interdisciplinary Studies - International Studies major and minor programs.
 See International Studies for program information.

 Awards, Activities and Organizations

 The department is a member of Pi Sigma Alpha, the national Political Science Honor Society.
 Outstanding undergraduates are encouraged to apply, and need not be political science majors to qualify for membership.

 Fredonia also operates a chapter of Sigma Iota Rho, honor society for International Studies.
-Students who are interested in membership should contact the coordinator of the International Studies program within the Political Science department.
+Students who are interested in membership should contact the coordinator of the International Studies program.

-The Department of Political Science offers scholarships to entering freshmen, based on merit: the Political Science Alumni Scholarship, the Political Science Department Faculty Scholarship and a J.R.
+The Department offers scholarships to entering freshmen, based on merit: the Political Science Alumni Scholarship, the Politics & International Affairs Faculty Scholarship and a J.R.
 Soukup Freshmen Award.

 The Department annually gives the Erna G. and J. Murdoch Dawley Award to the outstanding graduating senior.
 A J.R.
 Soukup Pi Sigma Alpha Award is given annually to the outstanding junior.
 The department awards the John R. Quatroche Jr. Award to a Political Science student who demonstrates an outstanding record of involvement in extracurricular affairs, campus service and leadership.
 The Jon and Wilma Kraus Award recognizes students excelling in both Political Science and International Studies.
 The James Hurtgen Scholarship provides assistance to students interning in Washington, DC.